savashn/ecewo-docs/src/content/docs/docs/getting-started.md

 - The `void hello_world()` function is a handler.
 We get the request via `Req *req` and send a plain text response with `Res *res`.
 We'll see request handling more detailed in the [Route Handlers](/docs/route-handlers) chapter.

-- The `int main()` function is the entry point of our program.
+- The `int main(void)` function is the entry point of our program.
 We need to initialize the router first, and then we are able to define our routes, which are explained in [Defining Routes](/docs/defining-route) chapter more detailed.

 - The `shutdown_hook()` is a function pointer that frees the server memory.
 Before calling `ecewo()`, [shutdown_hook()](/api/shutdown_hook/) must always be invoked to clean up server resources such as the router during shutdown.